cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 - Houston Astros ex-Assistant General Manager, Brandon Taubman, acted like a piece of garbage and the Astros <a href = "https://theathletic.com/1317907/2019/10/25/taubman-saga-exposes-longstanding-questions-about-the-astros-culture-under-jim-crane-and-jeff-luhnow/" target = "_blank">supported/defended it until the bitter end</a>.
 - Inappropriate behaviour toward the media (examples: previous item, Astros' pitcher <a href = "https://deadspin.com/the-reason-justin-verlander-had-a-reporter-barred-from-1837578082" target = "_blank">Justin Verlander having a credentialed journalist barred from the clubhouse</a>, ex-Mets' pitcher <a href = "https://www.theguardian.com/sport/2019/jun/23/new-york-mets-jason-vargas-threatens-reporter-mickey-callaway" target = "_blank">Jason Vargas threatening a journalist</a>).

 It has been ugly out there.
 And yet, amidst all of that, I still love the game.
 Those warts are terrible and need attention, but I still love the game and will (probably) keep watching.
 It is a part of my life.
-As evidence: I do these silly picks and predictions articles every year for an audience, which as best as I can tell only includes me.
-But I write them and will (probably) keep doing so in some form because I enjoy engaging with and writing about the game.
+As evidence: I do these silly picks and predictions articles every year for an audience that as best as I can tell only includes me.
+But I write them up and will (probably) keep doing so in some form because I enjoy engaging with and writing about the game.

-After all that bleakness, here is a review of how I fared with my <a href = "https://www.cteeter.ca/blog/2019-04-02-picks-and-predictions-2019/" target = "_blank">preseason picks</a> for the playoff teams, pennant winners, World Series champion, and major award winners.
+After all that bleakness, here is what the title of this post promised: a review of how I fared with my <a href = "https://www.cteeter.ca/blog/2019-04-02-picks-and-predictions-2019/" target = "_blank">preseason picks</a> for the playoff teams, pennant winners, World Series champion, and major award winners.

 ## Playoff Picks